DEVBUILDSTACK/DORG/README.md

 DATDev ("DAT" is the commonly used acronym for "Digital Asset Treasury") is the pre-formation project directed in accelerating the iMPACT objectives associated with Decensat.org and its affiliate 456iP SigLayer DebtVenture framework.

-DATDev ("DAT" is the commonly used acronym for "Digital Asset Treasury") is the pre-formation project directed in accelerating the iMPACT objectives associated with Decensat.org and its affiliate 456iP SigLayer DebtVenture framework.

 ## Project Description

 Project Description: